Staff

 EXECUTIVE BOARD

-Tyler Baird, Co-Editor-in-Chief
+Tyler Baird, Editor-in-Chief

-Tyler is a second-year dual-degree candidate with the Ford School (MPP) and the School for Environment and Sustainability (MS).
+Tyler is a third-year dual-degree candidate with the Ford School (MPP) and the School for Environment and Sustainability (MS).
 He is particularly interested in climate adaptation and resilience policy at the state level, focusing on urban/rural politics and agricultural sustainability.
 Prior to coming to Ann Arbor with his partner and two young daughters, Tyler served over 10 years in the U.S. Air Force as an airborne cryptologic language analyst.
 He is a two-time graduate of the Defense Language Institute and holds a B.S. in environmental science from American Military University.

 Annie Henseler, Managing Editor